 Distorted incentive mechanism: under the system of excessive concentration, officials at all levels and even the masses were completely subordinate to their superiors, trying their best to complete the indicators assigned by their superiors, so as to prove the correctness of superiors and avoid falling behind.
 On the surface, local governments gained a lot of economic policymaking powers during the great leap forward, and mass groups gained unprecedented powers during the Cultural Revolution.
 In essence, these were nothing more than authorization the grassroots received from the top to complete the instructions of the top, so as to stand out in the "championship."
 "The central government has two accounts, one is the mandatory plan and will be published; the other is a desired plan which will not be published.
 A local government also has two accounts.
-The first one is just the second account of the central government and must be achieved at the local level; the second account of the central government.
+The first one is just the second account of the central government and must be achieved at the local level; the second account is just expected of the local government.
+Appraisal will be based on the second account of the central government.
 In this way, from the central government to the local governments, wrong and blind policy indicators piled up, and are finally out of control, leading to big mistakes."